 option will force the execution of the refresh handler even if the element is not visible on screen.

-.
+container.
 It's then possible to use @

 handlers and other component features inside its view.